Actifio/powershell/README.md

 1. Delete the actpowercli folder in c:\windows\system32\windowspowershell\v1.0\modules  or where ever you placed it
 1. Right select the downloaded zip file and choose properties
 1. At the bottom of the properties window select the Unblock button next to the message: *This file came from another computer and might be blocked to help protect this computer*
-1. Unzip and again copy the foler into c:\windows\system32\windowspowershell\v1.0\modules or which ever path you are using
+1. Unzip and again copy the folder into c:\windows\system32\windowspowershell\v1.0\modules or which ever path you are using

 ### 6)  Find out the current version of ActPowerCLI: